Lennart Skoglund: Sampdoria and Palermo

-Ahead of the 1959-60 season, Skoglund was signed by Sampdoria.
+Ahead of the 1959–60 season, Skoglund was signed by Sampdoria.
 The reported transfer fee was set at 30 million lire, or 17,250 pounds.
-Warmly received by the fans, Skoglund played as a regular for the next three seasons whilst putting on decent performances.
+Warmly received by the fans, Skoglund played as a regular for the next three seasons while putting on decent performances.
 The Genoa-based club was however far away from contending of any domestic titles during Skoglund's years at the club.

 During the summer of 1962, Skoglund signed with Palermo.
 His time in Sicily was however disastrous from the outset, with the player being accommodated in a utility room beneath the stands of the Stadio Della Favorita.
 Skoglund also found himself bored and frustrated in the city and quickly sought a move elsewhere.

 In October the same year, Skoglund trained with Juventus, stating he would be "honoured to end my career with such a club".
-He however failed to impress the Torino-based club officials during his trial and soon returned to Palermo, only appearing six times over the course of the season.
+He however failed to impress the Turin-based club officials during his trial and soon returned to Palermo, only appearing six times over the course of the season.
 Hence, his long lasting career in Italy and the Serie A effectively came to its end in July 1963.